Napa County Truck Accident Lawyers

 Common Causes Of Napa County Truck Accidents

 Truck drivers regularly face unique challenges on the road.
-That’s why they must have a Commercial Driver’s License first to operate big rigs.
+That’s why they must have a Commercial Driver’s License to operate big rigs.
 However, no amount of training or certification can prevent accidents.
 Our truck accident lawyers often see incidents in Napa County caused by one or more of the following reasons:

 Driving Under The Influence (DUI)